Quinnca77/Noqturne/README.md

 ## Installation
 You have a few options to choose from when installing this application:
-- Downloading the latest stable release
-  - Download the .exe file in the latest release together with the python file
-  - Download the .jar file in the latest release together with the python file (needs a valid java installation to run)
+- Downloading the latest stable release by downloading the .jar file in the latest release

-As long as you have both Python and Java installed on your machine, you can simply run the file [installation.bat](installation.bat).
-This is strongly recommended in order to set up your environment exactly in the intended way.
-Do not be alarmed by the command prompt that gets opened by the program.
-If you wish to install things manually anyway (or still need to install Python and/or Java), you can go through the steps below.
+As long as you have both Python and Java installed on your machine, the application will ensure other dependencies are present when it needs them.
 ### Installing Python
 You can skip this step if you already have Python installed.